grotius-cnc/stable/README.md

 Install xlsxwriter with synaptic package manager, see linuxcnc system menu, this module must be installed for loading and writing the plasma excel file based tool lists.

+To quick enable the machine press F2 (machine on, e-stop reset), F3 (Home all), F1 (Machine off) Esc (Quit linuxcnc) Keyboard moving axis is working.
+Keyboard arrows are x and y axis.
+Page up and down is z axis.
+Home and End is a axis.
+Have Funn !!